petemmccarthy/CV/README.md

 - Involvement in design requirements, roll out and training across Corporate Banking for new customer complaint management system

 #### Barclays Corporate Banking
-*Jun 2000 – Sep 2000, Jun 2001 – Sep 2001, Jun 2002 – Sep 2002 (University internships)*
+*Summer(Jun-Sep) 2000, 2001 and 2002 University internships*

 - Designed successful recruitment campaign for junior vacancies including organising and producing presentation materials and correspondence for applicants

 - Dealt with day-to-day client queries such as calculating available funds and reviewing clients breaching financing agreements

-- Produced Barclays’ ‘Retail Weekly’ newsletter for internal and external distribution to clients
+- Produced the ‘Retail Weekly’ newsletter for internal and external distribution to clients

 Education
 ---